YouTube - Harrier Jump Jet

 Harrier Jump Jet

-The Harrier Jump Jet is a combined project of McDonnell Douglas, now Boeing, and BAE Systems.
+The Harrier Jump Jet (officially the AV8B Harrier II) is a combined project of McDonnell Douglas, now Boeing, and BAE Systems.

 The origins of the Harrier Jump Jet trace back to its predecessor's first hovering flight in October of 1960.
 Since then it has received numerous updates and improvements and is still serving today.